trevorqhl/hike/_posts/diy/2024-06-24-diy-decking.md

 ---

 <br>
 We have been talking about rebuilding the rotting deck year after year.
 Fortounately in the spring of 2024, with the help from my growing up children, we finally started the project.
-The blue print is removing the old deck boards and replaced with composite boards, keeping the frame with an fresh coat of stain, constructing a gravel pathway around the deck, building two raised garden beds, a fire pit, a bench, and a patio umbralla base on the side.
+The blueprint starts with removing the old deck boards, keeping the frame with a fresh coat of stain, constructing a gravel pathway around the deck, building two raised garden beds, a fire pit, a bench, and a base for the patio umbrella on the side, and finally installing the new composite deck boards with consideration of adding bench on the deck.
 <br>
 ![Linux]({{site.baseurl}}/images/deck01.jpg)
 <br>